codepath/android_guides/Dependency-Injection-with-Dagger-2.md

 #### Define injection targets

 Dagger provides a way for the fields in your activities, fragments, or services to be assigned references to these singletons by delegating this work to an injector class that will handle this work.
-The fields need to be annotated with `@Inject` and calling an `inject()` method with this class, Dagger 2 will search its dependency graph to try to find references to these instances.
+The fields need to be annotated with `@Inject` and call an `inject()` method with this class.
+In this way, Dagger 2 will search its dependency graph to try to find matching return types to use.
+For instance, in the example below, it will attempt to find a provider that returns `MyTwitterApiClient` and a `SharedPreference` type:

 ```java
 public class MainActivity extends Activity {